Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 #### Hints

-- To force button-like behavior on the control referenced in a binding, add a "Press" modified to it.
+- To force button-like behavior on the control referenced in a binding, add a "Press" interaction to it.
 - You can access the control that triggered an action from the callback.
 Through it, you can also query its current value.
    ```
    fireAction.performed +=